politicalphysicist/politicalphysicist.github.io/content/Politics/brexitResolution.md

 alienate the Democratic Unionists and a good number of Tories, but hopefully Labour would be able to marshal sufficient numbers in parliament that this would not be a problem.
-Should May then try to renege on holding a general election, the Unionists would almost certainly give a vote of no confidence against her, bring the government down anyway.
+Should May then try to renege on holding a general election, the Unionists could almost certainly be relied upon to give a vote of no confidence against her, bringing the government down anyway.

 Of course, the EU probably won't agree to all demands.
 They're insisting that the deal is now closed.
 The first demand